 As of 2021, over 80% of all housing in the Town was in the form of single-detached houses, with few housing options in semi-detached, duplex, townhouses, or small- and medium-sized apartment buildings.
 The Town's current Zoning By-laws, adopted in July 2017 (Tecumseh), October 2018 (St. Clair Beach), and June 2019 (Sandwich South) reflect this lack of housing diversity, and in many areas do not permit those types listed above even while they are contemplated by the Town's other policies and plans.
 A recent amendment to the South Sandwich Zoning By-law, adopted on October 11, 2022, permits one additional residential unit within single-detached, semi-detached, and townhouse dwellings, and an additional residential unit as a standalone to those housing types.
-However, Provincial legislation would mean that up to three dwelling units are permitted within all single-detached houses, semi-detached houses, and townhouses, regardless of the permissions in the Town's zoning By-law is being drafted for adoption by Council.
+However, Provincial legislation would mean that up to three dwelling units are permitted within all single-detached houses, semi-detached houses, and townhouses, regardless of the permissions in the Town's zoning By-laws.
+The Town's zoning by-laws are out of date and a new Comprehensive Zoning By-law is being drafted for adoption by Council.